renchizhhhh/LLM-robotics-workshop/README.md

 - A **host/client web interface** for collecting participants’ prompts and showing results/leaderboards on devices over a local Wi‑Fi network.
 - A **ROS Noetic catkin workspace** that bridges the GUI to **Spot SDK 5.0.1** services for real robot execution.

+The data collected from the workshop and scripts used for analysis is in another repo: https://github.com/renchizhhhh/LLM-robotics-workshop-data

 ## Repo layout

 - `spot-simulation-standalone-main/`: GUI + web interface + evaluation scripts (workshop laptop).